nalini06/google-gpt-bot/README.md

      I used "say" library from "say", this had function .speak("Text that you want to convert to speech").

   - If user wants to ask another question he just need to tap ask button again.

+Currently deployed link is not working, node.js application is showing some error in render deploy enviorment.
+To work text to speech, "festival" library should in enviorment, that resource is in local machines, but not able to download into render deploy enviorment with out subscription.